-This article discusses how to find Eurostar Disneyland Paris train tickets, how to catch this train, and how to save 15% on Disneyland Paris Park tickets.
+This article discusses how to find Eurostar Disneyland Paris train tickets and how to catch this train.

-The Eurostar Paris Disneyland train schedule has the first departure leaving London St Pancras station at 06:50 (arriving 11:50 Paris time) and last daily departure at 17:04 (arriving 21:26).
+The Eurostar train (sold thru Oui.sncf) to Paris Disneyland train schedule has the first departure leaving London St Pancras station at 06:50 (arriving 11:50 Paris time) and last daily departure at 17:04 (arriving 21:26).
 Note that only one train per day is direct (no connections) which is the 10:14 from St. Pancras.
-All other Eurostar London - Disneyland Paris trains have a connection at Lille where you must change trains to a TGV train to travel from Lille to Marne La Vallée station.
+All other Eurostar London – Disneyland Paris trains on Oui.sncf have a connection at Lille where you must change trains to a TGV train to travel from Lille to Marne La Vallée station.

 The return schedule from Disneyland Paris to London has the earliest train leaving at 09:01 and the last train leaving at 18:53, arriving in London at 21:03.
 The only direct Eurostar train from Disneyland Paris to London departs Disneyland at 18:02 from Marne La Vallée station (just outside the park gates).